alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Linux or Oracle Solaris hosts.
 Depending on your desktop environment, an Oracle VM VirtualBox item may have been placed in either the System or System Tools group of your Applications menu.
 Alternatively, you can enter VirtualBox in a terminal window.

 When you start Oracle VM VirtualBox, the VirtualBox Manager interface is shown.
-See Section 1.7, “VirtualBox Manager”.

 VirtualBox Manager
 ===================